 The management team considers the business from both a geographic and business segment perspective.
-The Group has 4 reportable operating segments: investment, real estate agency, real estate development and hospitality.
+The Group has 3 reportable operating segments: investment, real estate development and hospitality.
 The segments offer different services, and are managed separately as they require different marketing strategies.
 The following summary describes the operations in each of the Group's reportable segments:

-a) Investment: Investment holding b) Real estate agency: Provision of real estate agency services such as corporate and residential leasing, commercial and industrial sales, and residential sales and resale services c) Real estate development: Property development activities and holding of property related assets d) Hospitality: Hotel management and hospitality services
+a) Investment: Investment holding

+b) Real estate development: Property development activities and holding of property related assets c) Hospitality: Hotel management and hospitality services